vandnakapoor19/phoenix_Order_simpleauth/README.md

 # What was the hardest part of the implementation?

 #### The transition to Elixir platform is swift.
-As expected, starting 2-3 days were challenging but on 5th day I’m more comfortable and confident on it.
+As expected, intial 2-3 days were challenging but on 5th day I’m more comfortable and confident on it.
 #### Below are few of challenges:

 - Setting development environment on Windows machine.